DannieDigital/hw-week3/README.md

 # 03 Homework
-I was not able to successfully create pop a random password array from my javascript code.
+First I was not able to successfully create pop a random password array from my javascript code but I refactor the code and is now unable to generate a password.
 Please provide feedback that will point me in the right direction